 Plan a visit for your class today!

 - Admission for the Deke Slayton Museum is $1 per student and chaperon in the group, teachers are free.
 Admission is due the day of the visit, we accept cash, check, or credit card.
-(The Monroe County Local History Room admission is also $1, the total for both museums is $2.)
+(The Monroe County Local History Museum admission is also $1, the total for both museums is $2.)

 - We have a gift shop, students are welcome to purchase items during their visit.